Meteor-Community-Packages/meteor-simple-schema/README.md

 ### Getting a List of Invalid Keys and Validation Error Messages

-Call `myContext.invalidKeys()` to get the full array of invalid key data.
+Call `myContext.validationErrors()` to get the full array of invalid key data.
 Each object in the array has two keys:
 * `name`: The schema key as specified in the schema.
 * `type`: The type of error.
 See `SimpleSchema.ErrorTypes`.